 The method used for this analysis sums the number of days with daily average temperatures below freezing between December 1 and March 31 for each Water Year (WY).
 Although year-to-year variability is high, the number of days when air temperatures averaged below freezing has declined by about 30 days since 1911.
-In WY 2017, the number of freezing days was 64, reflective of the high snow year.
+In WY 2018, the number of freezing days was 45, slightly below the declining long-term trend-line.
 Data source: the long-term NOAA daily maximum and minimum temperatures data set.